-Law is complex — most people know that.
-And so are the reasons someone may seek the help of an attorney.
+Law is complex — most people know that. and so are the reasons someone may seek the help of an attorney.

 Contrary to what many TV shows and news reports suggest, civil litigation doesn’t simply boil down to people seeking money.
 Actually, money is almost never at the heart of why people come to us for help.
 The real reasons are usually much more personal, much more human.